 Tommy spent many years locked up in his bedroom practicing hours upon hours, every day and night, hoping to one day being able to play like his heroes Jimi Hendrix, Jeff Beck, Eric Clapton, Jimmy Page, and Stevie Ray Vaughan.

-In those formative years, Tommy had several highly developmental moments in his career.
-Such as a vital and living mentorship from Marin County legend, Otis Scarecroe, and being invited to jam with Carlos Santana at his home in San Rafael, California.
-Santana had personally invited Tommy over after hearing about the young talent.
+In those formative years, Tommy was fortunate enough to thrive in a mentorship from Marin County legend, Otis Scarecroe.
 Tommy broke out on the local Marin County scene at 15 years old with his band Soul Pie, founded in 2004, and went on to enjoy much local success.

 Other accomplishments include his crown as "King of the Blues", a title bestowed upon him from the Guitar Centers of the Bay Area.
 And, and in 2013, he was featured in Guitar Player magazine as a guitarist to watch.

 In his early 20's, a chance meeting with the extremely talented singer-songwriter, Jesse Ray Smith, struck an immediate musical bond, and brotherhood.
 It was the perfect recipe for the partnership that became The Bad Jones.
 The Bad Jones was rounded out by John Varn; Tommy's best friend, musical right hand man, and keyboardist of Soul Pie.
 Tim Baker added his dynamic and talented skills on Bass.
-The Bad Jones has experienced great success, and has shared the stage with many notable artists such as Foreigner, Eddie Money, Kenny Wayne Sheperd, Living Colour, Leon Russell, to name a few.
+The Bad Jones experienced great success; sharing the stage with many notable artists such as Foreigner, Eddie Money, Kenny Wayne Shepherd, Living Colour, Leon Russell, to name a few.

 Being a successful solo artist and part of a thriving band with The Bad Jones just isn't enough for this dedicated talent.
 Tommy is also a full time member of the legendary San Francisco band that launched before he was born, Big Brother And The Holding Company.
 Big Brother started as Janis Joplin's supporting band in the late 60's.
 Tommy was asked to join in 2015 after the unfortunate passing of original guitarist, Sam Andrew.
 Founding drummer Dave Getz, asked Tommy to join the band after hearing Tommy play in downtown Fairfax.